 - If the wizard locates a previous installation of the package in the default installation location then the Upgrade an existing installation option will be automatically selected.
 In this case:

 - If you do not want to update the existing installation, ensure you choose the Install option and proceed with a "clean installation" in a different installation location.

 Choose a location on the local machine that will be used for the CAST Dashboard installation.
 The setup will suggest: %PROGRAMFILES%\CAST\Dashboards (Windows) and /root/CAST/Dashboards (Linux) but you are free to choose a different location.
-The package will be installed in a sub-folder (e.g. ED for Engineering Dashboard or EDHD for a combined installation).
+The package will be installed in a sub-folder (e.g. HD for Health Dashboard or EDHD for a combined installation).
 If the folder does not already exist, the installation wizard will create it.

 Choose a location for your CAST Dashboard "data" - this location will contain items such as logs and other items such as .properties and configuration files:

 - On a Microsoft Windows operating system, the installer will suggest: %PROGRAMDATA%\CAST\Dashboards but you are free to choose a different location.
-The data will be installed in a sub-folder (e.g. ED for Engineering Dashboard or EDHD for a combined installation).
+The data will be installed in a sub-folder (e.g. HD for Health Dashboard or EDHD for a combined installation).

 - On a Linux operating system, the installer will suggest: /root/ProgramData/CAST/Dashboards but you are free to choose a different location.
-The data will be installed in a sub-folder (e.g. ED for Engineering Dashboard or EDHD for a combined installation).
+The data will be installed in a sub-folder (e.g. HD for Health Dashboard or EDHD for a combined installation).